sorentwo/sfx/README.md

   * Implement functional programming callbacks
   * Some actual testing

-## Getting Started

-Sfx uses a singleton Tween object to sync all tweening to the Stage framerate.
-This has many benefits for performance, but does require you to register the stage in your main display class.

-Here is a sample implementation:

-    package {
-      import flash.display.Sprite
-      import sfx.Tween
-      import sfx.SFX

-      public class MyClass extends DisplayObject {
-        public function MyClass() {
-          // Register the tween singleton
-          Tween.getInstance().registerStage(this.stage)
-        }
-      }
-    }

 ## Usage

 Returns a a SFX object that wraps the original object